Swiss Village Set To Vote To Keep Cowbells Ringing - UrduPoint

 "The bells are in the DNA of Swiss people, and here in Aarwangen we want to preserve that."

-But the village, strategically located half an hour's drive from Bern, and about an hour to both Zurich and Basel, "is not a farming community", he said.
+But the village, half an hour's drive from Bern and about an hour to both Zurich and Basel, "is not a farming community", he said.

 The couples who filed the complaints about the cowbells likely had not expected such an overwhelming pushback.